rackerlabs/support-how-to/content/rackspace-email/adding-an-alias-with-rackspace-email.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 Aliases are a way to create an alternate email address name for an existing email address.
-For example, John likes to go by Johnny and would like to receive emails to both John@domain.com(actuall email address), for business partners, and Johnny@domain.com(alias email address), for friends and family, without checking two different accounts.
+For example, John likes to go by Johnny and would like to receive emails to both John@domain.com (actual email address), for business partners, and Johnny@domain.com (alias email address), for friends and family, without checking two different accounts.
 In this case, anything sent to johnny@domain.com will be delivered to john@domain.com.

 ### Add a single alias